Husby, Stockholm: Education

 The highest educational level achieved by the population aged 25-64 years is primarily at the secondary and post-secondary levels.
 The performance in Swedish, English, and mathematics in year 9 is varied, with a significant percentage of students transitioning to upper secondary school and higher education.

 Housing

 The majority of the housing in Husby consists of multi-family dwellings, with a variety of apartment sizes.
 The apartments are primarily owned by Svenska Bostäder, Victoriahem, SKB, Micasa, Sisab.

 Socioeconomic Status

 The Järva stadsdel (comprising Akalla, Bromsten, Flysta, Husby, Kista, Rinkeby, Solhem, Sundby and Tensta) has been reported to have lower income levels compared to other districts in Stockholm.
 The area has experienced in the past higher crime rates and feelings of insecurity among residents, especially after the closure of the closest police station to Husby, in Rinkeby, in 2014.
 The station was reopened on the first of September 2023.
+Ever since the police station in Rinkeby reopened, a significant amount of safety had increased and the areas have become safer, although crime still remains.
 On 30 December 2016, shopkeepers decided to protest by closing their businesses from 13:00 and onwards due to the high number of robberies targeting them and the police not taking sufficient actions to protect the neighborhood.